goochjs/goochjs.github.io/_posts/2017-09-24-brecon-beacons-abergavenny-pen-y-fan.md

 We paused at the upper of two car parks on Blaen y Glyn for a drink and a snack.
 Lots of people were heading out for the climb into the hills and we fell into line.
 The path from the car park rises very steeply, up rock steps and quickly gains two hundred metres in height.
 Alas, the cloud was persistent, so the promised views back over the reservoir were somewhat of a white-out.
 The top of the waterfall, Blaen Caerfanell, was similarly misty so we pressed on, the path almost doubling back on itself to enter peaty moorland, bringing back the horror of June's slog across [Kinder Scout].

-By this time, we'd left the other walkers behind (including the cheerful group of lads who seemed happily under-prepared and to whom we wished good luck after letting them take a photo of our map).
-We followed the path assisted by a compass bearing, turning 90 degrees to the right once we hit a cairn in the middle of the moor.
+By this time, we'd left the other walkers behind (including a cheerful group of lads who seemed happily under-prepared and to whom we wished good luck after letting them take a photo of our map).
+We followed the vague and slightly boggy path assisted by a compass bearing, turning 90 degrees to the right once we hit a cairn in the middle of the moor.

 This route brought us out onto the back of Fan y Big (insert your own smutty joke here).
 As the visibility was still low and minding that we still had one dodgy foot among us, we decided to drop down the side of the hill.
 As we did so, the cloud suddenly began to clear and within twenty minutes, the view across the valley opened up.
 Remarkably, by the time we reached the path that runs from Fan y Big onto the next peak, Cribyn, the sun was out.